-For those on phones or other devices with small width screens, here's another photo of Critical Error without cutting out Steve and Alan!
+For those on phones or other devices with small width screens, here's another photo of Critical Error without cutting out Steve and Allan!
 There's way more Critical error stuff including some some great photos on Wud Records.

 TWO HIPPIES AND A GUITAR